- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 The top-end is much more pleasing than the XB950BTs.
 The highs are not as drowned out, and that’s a good thing.
 Thankfully, these $149 headphones have a very pleasing top, going up to 28kHz.
 I was able to take the ATH-M50xs with me on the go and listen for long periods with very little ear fatigue.

-Each of these three pairs sounds amazing on their own, so most of the decision comes down to the ascetic, design, and convenience that each individual user is looking for.
-If your own the go constantly, than something like the Sony XB950BT may be the best fit.
-However, if you do a lot of listening at home and don’t take a pair of cans out you much than the Beyerdynamic DT770 Pro may offer a little more comfort.
+Each of these three pairs sounds amazing on its own, so most of the decision comes down to the ascetic, design, and convenience that each individual user is looking for.
+If your own the go constantly, then something like the Sony XB950BT may be the best fit.
+However, if you do a lot of listening at home and don’t take a pair of cans out you much then the Beyerdynamic DT770 Pro may offer a little more comfort.

 For me, I can’t part with my DT770 Pros.
 The comfort of them is unmatched by almost any other pair of headphones I’ve tried.
 I don’t carry headphones with me often (I prefer earbuds on the go), so these cans don’t conflict with my portability needs.
 Combine that with the insane versatility of the pair, and they win out in my book.